A daffy dash through the Meatpacking District

-What’s old is new again—and incredibly trendy—in the Meatpacking District and the High Line, the former elevated railway that has been transformed into a beautiful park with great views of the neighborhood and the Hudson River.
+What’s old is new again—and incredibly trendy—in the Meatpacking District and along the High Line, the former elevated railway that has been transformed into a beautiful park with great views of the neighborhood and the Hudson River.
 As your team works together to answer entertaining questions with tricky twists, you’ll be immersed in the area’s chic sights, buzzing sounds, rough-and-tumble textures, savory tastes, and enticing aromas.

 Along the way, you might discover…